wp-plugins/my-social-links-bar/readme.txt

 == Changelog ==

+= 0.6 =
+Blogspot link fixed.

 = 0.5 =
-First version of this plugin.
+First avaiable beta version of this plugin.
 The bar can be configurable in position (top/bottom and left/right) and what social medias you can use.